rubensworks/PhD-Thesis/content/introduction.md

 where people regain *ownership* of their data.
 Decentralization is however a technologically difficult thing.
 As people do want ownership of their data, they do not want to give up their intelligent agents.
-As such, this decentralization wave requires significant research effort to achieve the same capabilities as these *centralized* Knowledge Graphs, which is why this is of important factor within my research.
+As such, this decentralization wave requires significant research effort to achieve the same capabilities as these *centralized* knowledge graphs, which is why this is of important factor within my research.
 Specifically, I focus on supporting knowledge graphs *on the Web*, instead of only being available behind closed doors,